 It is the Company's primary investment objective to generate current income and capital appreciation by lending directly to privately-held middle market companies.
 During the quarter ended March 31, 2019, the Company provided approximately \$35.2 million to portfolio companies to support their growth objectives.
 Approximately \$2.7 million of this support was contractually obligated.
 See also Note 8 - Commitments and Contingencies.
 As of March 31, 2019, the Company held loans it has made to 51 investee companies with aggregate principal amounts of approximately \$165.7 million.
 The details of such loans have been disclosed on the consolidated schedule of investments as well as in Note 4 - Investments.
-In addition to providing loans to investee companies, from time to time the Company assists investee companies in securing financing from other sources by introducing such investee companies to sponsors or by, among other things, leading a syndicate of lenders to provide the investee companies with financing.
+In addition to providing loans to investee companies in securing financing from other sources by introducing such investee companies to sponsors or by, among other things, leading a syndicate of lenders to provide the investee companies with financing.
 During the three months month period ended March 31, 2019, the Company did not engage in any such or similar activities.